Data Privacy and Security (Fall 2025)

 Date Topics References

-Lecture 1 26/09/24 Introduction to the course.
+Lecture 1 23/09/25 Introduction to the course.
 Modern cryptography.
 Message confidentiality and authenticity.
 Symmetric encryption.
 Perfect secrecy and Shannon's impossibility result.
-The AES blockcipher.
 Chapter 1

-Lecture 3 03/10/24 Collision-resistant hash functions.
-The Merkle-Damgaard paradigm and SHA-1.
+Lecture 4 02/10/25 The Merkle-Damgaard paradigm and SHA-1.
 The sponge construction and SHA-3.
 HMAC.
 Definition of CCA security for symmetric encryption.
 Combining encryption and authentication.
 Chapter 1

-Lecture 7 17/10/24 Key exchange protocols.
+Lecture 8 16/10/25 Key exchange protocols.
 Diffie-Hellmann key exchange.
 Security in the Canetti-Krawczyk model.
-ISO 9697 protocol.
+The ISO 9697 protocol.
 IPsec and IKE: SKEME and SIGMA.
 MQV and HMQV.
 Chapter 3

-Lecture 12 05/11/24 Fully-homomorphic encryption.
-Identity-based encryption and attribute-based encryption from lattices.
+Lecture 12 30/10/25 Fully-homomorphic encryption and advanced cryptographic applications.
 Chapter 4